 "He told a debate [two weeks ago] that he doesn't want two ticks in Wairarapa - he just wants the electorate vote.
 We put that back to him and he reconsidered pretty quickly."

-The highest-profile seat in the country is even more interesting following the retirement of National's former deputy leader Nikki Kaye, who successfully overcame current Prime Minister Jacinda Ardern twice to retain it in her 12-year stint as the area's MP.
+The highest-profile seat in the country is even more interesting than normal following the retirement of National's former deputy leader Nikki Kaye, who successfully overcame current Prime Minister Jacinda Ardern twice to retain it in her 12-year stint as the area's MP.

 Kaye's absence has opened Auckland Central right up - and it's now looking like a three-horse race between Labour's Helen White, National's Emma Mellow and the Green Party's Chlöe Swarbrick.

 A Newshub Nation-Reid Research poll last month had White well in the lead on 42 percent, with Mellow on 26 and Swarbrick on 24.
 But the race is tightening up - a Q+A Colmar Brunton poll showing White's support dwindling and both the National and Green candidates' support building.